Timmelsjoch Tunnel (Special Toll)

 The toll station is located above the tourist resort of Hochgurgl.
 This is where the fees for the Italian and Austrian road sections are collected.

-What is the maximum gradient of the Timmelsjoch?
+What is the gradient percentage of the Timmelsjoch?

 The average gradient is 6.3%, and the maximum gradient is 13%.